Fire Chief: Scott Hughes

 Fairview, TN 37062

 The Fire Department became a city department in 2001, with the appointment of its first full-time chief.
-Effective July 2003, the department will begin 24-hour protection of the City.
+Effective July 2003, the department began 24-hour protection of the City.
 The volunteer department served the city for over two decades and the volunteers are still vital in providing protection to the citizens.
-With implementation of the 24-hour shifts, the department will have six full-time firefighters.
+With implementation of the 24-hour shifts, the department has fourteen full-time firefighters.

 Chief Cooper also serves as Fire Marshall and is involved in review of building plans and enforcement of fire codes.